Research Paper on Leonardo da Vinci

-The personality and work of Leonardo da Vinci remains an intriguing subject for the later generations fascinated with the work of the great painter.
-His importance to posterity is not limited to his pictorial work since he is also widely known for his scientific ideas and theory of art.
+The personality and work of Leonardo da Vinci remain an intriguing subject for the later generations fascinated with the work of the great painter.
+His importance to posterity is not limited to his striking work since he is also widely known for his scientific ideas and theory of art.

 Leonardo’s insights into art and science remain in his writings, in particular manuscripts and notebooks that survived to this day.
 This paper will reveal personal exploration and appreciation of Leonardo’s thought embodied in his written work.

-Exploring the notebooks of the great master, the paper will try to summarise Leonardo’s ideas about painting and other subjects.
-It will also render the author’s personal reaction to the notes and their impact on later generations of scholars and painters, as well as their significance in the life of the great master.
+The paper will try to summarize Leonardo’s ideas about painting and other subjects exploring the notebooks of the grand master.
+It will also render the author’s reaction to the notes and their impact on later generations of scholars and painters, as well as their significance in the life of the grand master.

 Leonardo da Vinci did not only rely on intuition in his painting; instead, he used a wealth of scholarly ideas to underpin his artistic creation.
 These ideas found ways into his notebooks that contain hints on various topics including architecture, mechanics, painting, and human anatomy.